aleksey-stukalov/platform-sample-sales/README.md

   - Creating data sources for screens to display composite screens
   - Visual editing of the existing screens

 The Sales application is a simple purchase management system that enables tracking orders made by customers.
-Each order consists of a number of products.
+Each order contains a number of products.
 Customers, products and orders can be created, edited and deleted through the system user interface.

 The tutorial videos with the detailed description are available on the [Quick Start](https://www.cuba-platform.com/en/quickstart).
 The [Quick Start](https://www.cuba-platform.com/en/quickstart) enables you to start your own CUBA application within 30 minutes.